jeffnyman/lucid-jvm/README.md

 The goal of this repository is to provide a focused example regarding "lucid testing" on the JVM.
 I will use this read me file as an initial capture of material related to creation.
 Eventually it will be cleaned up as the repository evolves into a more stable state.

+## Notes

+With the sixth commit, I believe I see some of the changes on the horizon.
+My focus is definitely going to be on Gradle and likely using TestNG _and_ JUnit, mainly so that I can leverage different test frameworks.
+Right now that comes down to leveraging Spock and Geb (with Spock relying on JUnit) and then everything else being executed under TestNG.
+All of this becomes interesting because it makes me consider how I might structure the execution logic for the tests as well as the reporting.

+***

 ## Polyglot Approach

 One of my initial goals in setting up this repository was to leverage the power of the JVM.
 I wanted to try using multiple languages in the same project and then use Gradle to orchestrate the build for the entire project.
 I wanted to use Gradle because I prefer its approach to that of the XML of Maven.